wisp/wisp-desktop/CUSTOMIZATION.md

 In order to process the tag, the app looks for a definition in `tagDict.py` with a matching `wispType`.
 If one is found, the defined `parser` and `parserString` are used to add formatted versions of the data to the tag report.

 ## Adding a new tag definition
 Add an entry to the `dict` object in `tagDict.py`.
-The key is the wispType being added. `name` should be a string. `parser` and `parserString` should be defined as lambda functions that accepts the full 24 character EPC (most of the time `WispData` is all you'll need to access).
+The key is the wispType being added. `name` should be a string. `parser` and `parserString` should be defined as lambda functions that accepts the full 24 character EPC (most of the time `wispData` is all you'll need to access).

 ```python
 defs = {